divnix/digga/doc/start/from-nixos.md

 ```

 Make sure your `i18n.defaultLocale` and `time.timeZone` are set properly for
 your region.
-Keep in mind that `networking.hostName` with be automatically
+Keep in mind that `networking.hostName` will be automatically
 set to the name of your host;

 Now might be a good time to read the docs on [suites](../concepts/suites.md) and